Gauge Non-Invariant Higher-Spin Currents in $AdS_4$: Introduction

-Generally, a conserved current carries three spins $(t, s_1, s_2)$, where $t$ is a spin of the current, while $s_1$ and $s_2$ are spins of fields from which it is constructed.
-For example, stress tensor ($t=2$) exists for matter fields of arbitrary spins $s_1=s_2=s$.
-It is well known however that for $s=t=2$ the stress tensor is not gauge invariant corresponding to the so-called gravitational stress pseudo-tensor \cite{LL}.
-As shown by Deser and Waldron \cite{c6}, for $t=2$ analogous phenomenon occurs for all massless fields of spins $s>2$. $t=1$ currents have similar property.
-The currents with $s < 1$ are gauge invariant (in this case, for a trivial reason since a spin-zero field has no gauge symmetry), while the spin-one current built from two massless spin-one fields is not.
+Gauge-invariant conserved currents are well known and were deeply studied in the literature \cite{c2,c3,c4,c5,c6,Gelfond:2006be,c8,Kaparulin:2011aa,Gelfond:2014pja}.
+In the general case, a conserved current carries a set of three spins $(t, s_1, s_2)$, where $t$ is a spin of the current itself, and $s_1$ and $s_2$ are spins of the fields it is constructed from.
+For example, the so-called gravitational stress pseudo-tensor \cite{LL} ($s=t=2$ conserved current) is not gauge invariant.
+The same fact is shown in \cite{c6} for the $t=2$ current built from massless fields of spins $s>2$.
+The spin-zero field has no gauge symmetry; thus, the currents with $s < 1$ are gauge invariant, while the spin-one current built from two massless spin-one fields is not.

-The aim of this paper is to extend the results of \cite{Smirnov:2013} in Minkowski space, presenting the full list of gauge noninvariant currents with integer spins $AdS_4$ such that the spin of current is smaller than the sum of spins of fields from which it is built.
-Being gauge non-invariant these currents give rise to the gauge invariant conserved charges.
-The convenient way to obtain such currents is via the variation of the cubic action of \cite{Fradkin:1986qy, Fradkin:1987ks}.
+The aim of this paper is to extend the Minkowski-space results of \cite{Smirnov:2013}, presenting the full list of gauge non-invariant currents with integer spins in $AdS_4$ such that $t< s_1 +s_2$.
+Being gauge non-invariant, these currents give rise to the gauge-invariant conserved charges.
+Gauge non-invariant currents will be derived from the variation of the cubic action of \cite{Fradkin:1986qy, Fradkin:1987ks}, which is gauge invariant in the lowest order.